roman-milk/roman-milk.github.io/michelles-story.md

  The proceedings took place near the ceremonial statue in the village square and it all appeared extremely interesting to Michelle who watched in awe, at first.
 She had never witnessed anything like the African ceremonies and she stared at the tribal weddings, as they got underway.
 Nia moved closer and suddenly her arm was around Michelle's back, as she pulled the woman into her youthful body.
 Michelle struggled not wanting such intimate contact but something swiftly changed her mind.

  Nia put her face against the side of Michelle's flustered face and said something.
 "You white whore... you slave.
 I see when you have sex with Thema.
 You my slave...
 Thema say I have you," she whispered.
 The shock of hearing English come from her lips was totally surprising to Michelle, as she thought no one spoke her language.
 "You no fight... or else!
 I feed you to dogs.
 I let dogs have white ass!"
-Report_Story #3